bevyengine/bevy/CONTRIBUTING.md

 ### How to adopt pull requests

-When you want to contribute pull request with the label *S-Adopt-Me*, to preserve the credit of the original authors, you must reference the PR hash in the description.
+When you want to contribute pull request with the label *[S-Adopt-Me](https://github.com/bevyengine/bevy/labels/S-Adopt-Me)*, to preserve the credit, it's necessary to fork the original author's branch to maintain commits.
+When the new one is ready must reference the initial PR hash in the description and conferring with org members to close the original.

-* Example: `Adopted #number-pull-request`
+* Example: `Adopted #number-original-pull-request`

 ### Maintaining code